rnag/dataclass-wizard/docs/common_use_cases/custom_key_mappings.rst

 ``myJSONKey`` (case-sensitive), and you want to map it to a dataclass field that is declared as ``my_str``.

-The below example demonstrates how to setup a custom mapping of a JSON key name to a dataclass field.
+The below example demonstrates how to set up a custom mapping of a JSON key name to a dataclass field.
 There a few different options available, so feel free to choose whichever approach is most preferable.
 I am myself partial to the last approach, as I find it to be the most explicit, and also one that plays well